 A couple of months ago, I read an article called The Brotherhood of Recovering Addicts about recovery homes, also known as sober homes and three-quarter way houses.
 “Recovery homes” is a loose category for places that people live in for awhile to stay sober, often after finishing addiction treatment.

-I immediately wanted to talk to the reporter who wrote it because it’s not often that I find respectful, interesting stories about people who live in and run recovery homes.
-I wanted to know why she decided to tell this story and what her impressions of the world she wrote about were.
+I immediately wanted to talk to Em DeMarco, the reporter who wrote it.
+It’s not often that I find respectful, interesting stories about people who live in and run recovery homes.
+I wanted to know why she decided to tell this story and her impressions of the world she wrote about.